mattkrob24/mattkrob24/README.md

 👋 Hi there, I’m Matt Robinson, currently working at Arrow Electronics in sales operations in our AIS division.

 - 👀 I’m interested in data analytics and data science
-- 🔭 I’m currently working on projects to further develop my SQL and Tableau skills
+- 🔭 I’m currently working on projects to further develop my SQL, Tableau, and Python skills
     - List of skills used in my projects:
         - JOINS
         - Filters